|

 Aloe vera Burman fil.
 1768 Syn.
 A. barbadensis, A. officinalis (Medicinal Aloe)

 This species has been so widely naturalised and grown as a medicinal plant that its exact region of origin is a mystery.
 However, it's origin was probably within the Arabian peninsula.
 Aloe vera is probably the best known Aloe and is of considerable economic importance.
-Extracts of the gel from the center of the leaves are included in all manner of pharmaceutical preparations for the skin, treatment of burns and for ingestion.
+Extracts of the gel from the center of the succulent leaves are included in all manner of pharmaceutical preparations for the skin, treatment of burns and for ingestion.
 However, some people have allergic reactions to substances in the yellow sap under the epidermis.

-The large (2 ft) blue-green, tapered, fleshy leaves forming a loose stemless rosette, have prominently toothed margins.
+The large (2 ft) blue-green, tapered, fleshy succulent leaves forming a loose stemless rosette, have prominently toothed margins.
 The leaves of some clones are marked with white spots but this is a variable feature.
 The 2 - 3 ft inflorescence is a spike of golden-yellow tubular flowers.
 Some clones have orange flowers.
 Roots are fibrous and form a symbiotic relationship with mycorrhizal fungi.

 |